miurahr/aqtinstall/README.rst

 .. |gha| image:: https://github.com/miurahr/aqtinstall/workflows/Test%20on%20GH%20actions%20environment/badge.svg
    :target: https://github.com/miurahr/aqtinstall/actions?query=workflow%3A%22Test+on+GH+actions+environment%22

 This is a utility alternative to the official graphical Qt installer, for using in CI environment where an interactive UI is not usable such as Github Actions, Travis-CI, CircleCI, Azure-Pipelines, AppVeyor and others.

 It can automatically download prebuilt Qt binaries for any target (you're not bound to Linux binaries on Linux; you could also download iOS binaries).
 It's working with Python > 3.5 on Linux, OS X and Windows.

+When installing QtBase package on proper platforms (eg. install linux package on linux), aqt update Qt binaries(eg. qmake, and libQt5Core.so/Qt5Core.dll/Freamework.QtCore), and change configurations(qt.conf, and qconfig.pri) to make it working well with installed directory(Qt prefix).

 License and copyright
 ---------------------